Learning Outcomes

 Single Joint Experts

-To save costs and encourage impartiality, the court may direct that evidence on a particular issue be given by a single expert, jointly instructed by two or more parties (CPR 35.7).
-This is common in lower-value or less complex cases, particularly on the fast track.
+Where appropriate, the court may direct that evidence about a particular issue be given by a single joint expert (SJE), jointly instructed by the relevant parties.
+This is particularly common in fast-track claims and lower-value disputes, where the cost and efficiency benefits are most significant.

 Key Term: single joint expert